Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 Both services offer installation via Docker and provide helpful information sets and container management toolsets.
 One can even end up running both together!
 The main differences are as follows &rarr;

-- Portainer started as built for containers but slowly expanded its horizons to other technologies like remote host Docker container management, Docker Swarm management, and Kubernetes cluster management
-- Yacht is purpose-built for containers
+- Portainer initially started as built-for-containers but slowly expanded its horizons to other technologies like remote host Docker container management, Docker Swarm management, and Kubernetes cluster management; whereas Yacht is purpose-built for containers.
-- Portainer is well established and has a business offering with advanced features
-- Yacht is relatively new and has a limited but refined feature set
+- Portainer is well established and has a business offering with advanced features while Yacht is relatively new and has a limited but refined feature set.
-- Portainer also provides the ability to exec into customers directly from the web UI, even in the community version
+- Portainer also provides the ability to exec into customers directly from the web UI, even in the community version.
-- Yacht loads up instantly and provides an elegant dashboard with helpful metrics for all containers

-My choice here is Portainer for three reasons - deploy using the latest Docker compose plugin, the ability to exec into containers directly from within the browser, and expand control to a Kubernetes cluster or Docker Swarm.
-But I've also sometimes run both just for namesake.
+My choice here is Portainer for three reasons - to deploy using the latest Docker compose plugin, the ability to exec into containers directly from within the browser, and expand control to a Kubernetes cluster or Docker Swarm.

 ## Deployment